igoramadas/cloudflare-allowme/README.md

 The IP address comes from the following headers:

+- X-Device-IP
 - CF-Connecting-IP
 - True-Client-IP
 - X-Forwarded-For

+The `X-Device-IP` custom header is used to override the IP being allowed.
+Otherwise the service will use the default headers that are sent by Cloudflare itself.

-If none of the headers above are present, it simply gets the client IP from the TCP connection itself.
+If none of the headers above are present, it simply gets the client IP from the TCP connection.
 If you have set `$ALLOWME_SERVER_TRUSTPROXY` to "false", then it will ignore the headers altogether but you won't be able to host the service behind a reverse proxy.

 The device details are taken from the `User-Agent` header by default.
 If you want to set a custom device name, please pass it via the `X-Device-Name` header.